Dear reader of ADxS.org, please excuse the disruption.

 Conceivable if downregulation requires high tonic dopamine and high extracellular dopamine is not sufficient for downregulation.

-In contrast, the hyperdopaminergic state in schizophrenia is thought to be caused by a massive loss of inhibitory parvalbumin-expressing GABA-ergic interneurons in the limbic hippocampus, resulting in dopaminergic overactivity of the anterior (rodents: ventral) hippocampus, resulting in excessive tonic dopamine firing and a hyper-responsive dopamine system underlying the positive symptoms of schizophrenia.96
+In contrast, the hyperdopaminergic state in schizophrenia is thought to be caused by a massive loss of inhibitory parvalbumin-expressing GABA-ergic interneurons in the limbic hippocampus, resulting in dopaminergic overactivity of the anterior (rodents: ventral) hippocampus, resulting in excessive tonic dopamine firing and a hyper-responsive dopamine system underlying the positive symptoms of schizophrenia.97

 10.5.5.
 Tonic and phasic dopamine in explanatory models for ASD

 Various animal models and research on DAT1 gene variants indicate an increased tonic dopamine level in ASD (due to increased dopamine efflux or minimized dopamine reuptake).
-More on this under Autism - another disorder of the dopamine system
+More on this under Autism - another Disorder of the Dopamine System

 This raises the question of how the frequent comorbidity between ADHD and ASD can be reconciled with this dichotomy.
 According to our hypothesis, it is conceivable that ASD derives its ADHD symptoms from an excess of extracellular dopamine, as is the case in the DAT-KO mouse animal model, for example, while ADHD without ASD derives its symptoms from a lack of extracellular dopamine, as is the case in SHR.

 In ASD, noradrenaline also appears to be increased extracellularly.
 One study replicated other studies showing that children with ASD have increased tonic (resting pupil diameter) and decreased phasic (PDR and ERP) activity of the locus coreuleus-noradrenaline system.
-The tonic and phasic LC-NE indices correlated primarily with ADHD symptoms and not with ASD symptoms.97
+The tonic and phasic LC-NE indices correlated primarily with ADHD symptoms and not with ASD symptomatology.98

 1. Diamond: Attention-deficit disorder (attention-deficit/hyperactivity disorder without hyperactivity): A neurobiologically and behaviorally distinct disorder from attention-deficit (with hyperactivity), Development and Psychopathology 17 (2005), 807–825, Seite 809